SoNotWildTurtle/ReAI/notes/dev_notes.md

 \n- Research pipeline now pulls results from Tor-based DuckDuckGo search and Google search for broader coverage.
 - Service monitor now reopens the terminal after restarting the service to maintain persistent I/O.
  - The Windows service (Windows only) launches `ReAI.ps1` without parameters so the interactive menu appears in the service terminal for user commands.
  - New security module adds secure mode to block network access and protects the state file with ACLs.
+State file protection now runs only on Windows to avoid errors on Linux.
 - New logging module standardizes log output across commands.
 - Goal processing module now callable via -ProcessGoal or -ProcessAllGoals.
 - Port forwarding can be controlled with -StartForwarding and -StopForwarding.